Visa policy of Madagascar: Visa policy map

-Visa on Arrival
+Visa on arrival

 For a stay up to 90 days, a visa on arrival is sufficient, which is issued upon arrival at Ivato International Airport in Antananarivo and all other airports with international connections (such as Antsiranana, Toamasina, Tuléar).

-eVisa
+After the cost of a 15-day visa on arrival had remained at 10 EUR or 10 USD for many years, the price increased in 2026—initially to 25 EUR and later to 30 EUR.

+Electronic visa (e-Visa)

 Madagascar reactivated the e-Visa system around April 2023.

-The price of the eVisa can be found below.
+The price of the eVisa — valid until January 2026 — can be found below.